The world is big enough for US and China, Yellen says as she concludes Beijing trip - KESQ

 Beijing/Hong Kong (CNN) — The world is big enough for both the United States and China to thrive, US Treasury Secretary Janet Yellen said Sunday as she wrapped up a visit to Beijing aimed at stablizing the relationship between the world’s two largest economies.

-“Broadly speaking, I believe that my bilateral meetings -— which totaled about 10 hours over two days — served as a step forward in our effort to put the US-China relationship on surer footing,” Yellen said.

 “No one visit will solve our challenges overnight.
-But I expect that this trip will help build a resilient and productive channel of communication,” she said.
+But I expect that this trip will help build a resilient and productive channel of communication,” Yellen told a news conference in Beijing.

+“Broadly speaking, I believe that my bilateral meetings — which totaled about 10 hours over two days — served as a step forward in our effort to put the US-China relationship on surer footing.”

 Yellen’s trip marked the second visit by a US cabinet official to the Chinese capital in a matter of weeks as Washington seeks to steer relations with Beijing back on course after months of inflamed tensions.